LiveHelperChat/doc/docs/chat/events-tracking.md

  * {{eventLabel}} - event label
  * {{eventInternal}} - this holds systematic [name of an event](../javascript-arguments.md).
 E.g `clickAction`,`closeWidget` etc.

+## Tracking events in static URL

+Static url example you can find [here](javascript-arguments.md#static-url-generation)

+To track events in popup you have to embed your tracking script in `Javascript for static URL.
+Please paste your GA or any other script here.` it has to include `<script>` tags.

 ## Permissions

 For an operator to be able configure this section he has to have this permission